-Q. Are Tampa Electric affiliates faced with competition?
+2. Are Tampa Electric affiliates faced with competition?

-Yes, the market for bulk commodity transportation is very competitive.
-Aside from the coal transportation services performed for Tampa Electric, the TBCO Transport and Trade affiliates currently transport coal and other bulk commodities for other customers as well.
-The affiliates anticipate that additional markets for coal will soon develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
+Yes, the market for bulk commodity transportation is very Aside from the coal transportation services competitive. performed for Tampa Electric, the TECO Transport and Trade currently transport ccal and other bulk affiliates The affiliates commodities for other customers as well. anticipate that additional markets for coal develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
 This market is very competitive.